NexusMutual/docs/docs/resources/glossary.md

 The amount of cover that can be sold.
 Staked NXM opens capacity at a multiple set by the capacity factor.

 **Capacity factor**
 The multiple applied to staked NXM to give total capacity.
-Set globally and adjustable by the Advisory Board.
+The global capacity factor is set in the Cover contract code at 2.0.
+Changing it takes a contract upgrade approved through governance.

 **Capacity reduction factor**
 A per-listing reduction applied to capacity, used to limit how much of the Mutual's exposure any one listing can take.